sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 and any manual migration steps you must perform.

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->

+## 3.28 -> 3.29

+TODO

+*How smooth was this upgrade process for you?
+You can give us your feedback on this upgrade by filling out [this feedback form](https://share.hsforms.com/1aGeG7ALQQEGO6zyfauIiCA1n7ku?update_version=3.28).*
 ## Unreleased (notes for future releases not currently released)

 This upgrade adds a new `worker` service that runs a number of background jobs that were previously run in the `frontend` service.
 See [notes on deploying workers](../workers.md#deploying-workers) for additional details.
 Good initial values for CPU and memory resources allocated to this new service should match the `frontend` service.